 Do Dogs React Differently Based On How Much Time Passes?

-If you ask a dog owner whether their dog can tell how long they’ve been gone, most will tell you that their dog does have a sense of how much time has passed since they left.
+If you ask a dog owner whether their pooch can tell how long they’ve been gone, most will tell you that their dog does have a sense of how much time passed since they left.

 That may be a part of it, but maybe dogs can really tell time.
 Dog owners who have pups that suffer from separation anxiety can tell you that their dog reacts very differently depending on the exact number of hours they’ve been away.

-The pups always seem to be clearly more enthusiastic than most dogs would be after their owners are gone for, say, one day.
-Of course, we don’t really get to see how these dogs in the videos react to being separated for a normal amount of time, so we can’t say for sure that they are reacting differently.
+The pups always seem to clearly act more enthusiasticly than most dogs would be after their owners leave for, say, one day.
+Of course, we don’t really get to see how these dogs in the videos react to spending a normal amount of time away from their owners.
+So we can’t say for sure that they are reacting differently.

 What do you think?
 Can your dog tell exactly how long you’ve been gone?
 Let us know in the comments below!